jusbrasil/node-finagle/README.md

 node-finagle
 =======================

-Proof of concept lib of a finagle-like composable `Service` in node.
+Proof of concept lib of a finagle-like composable `Service`/`Filter` in node.

 A `Service` is basically a function `(input) => Promise<output>`